jonrh/jonrh.is/src/pages/2017-09-20---react-native-eu-2017-conference/index.md

 ## Conclusion
-I have to say that I (everyone) was seriously impressed with the expert job that Callsdtack did at organising the conference.
+I have to say that I (everyone) was seriously impressed with the expert job that Callstack did at organising the conference.

 * Schedule was on time.
 * All talks were recorded and uploaded.